Smoked Pulled Turkey

 Remove the turkey from the brine and pat it dry.
 Add a stick of butter in the cavity.
 Rub the turkey with mustard and sprinkle liberally with 2-3 tablespoons turkey rub.
 Place the turkey on a v-rack in an aluminum pan.
 Feel free to use your favorite BBQ rub or the specialty turkey rub that Christie created for this recipe.

-Add the turkey to the smoker.
-Pour two cups of water into the pan.
+Add the turkey to the smoker once it reaches 275°F. Pour two cups of water into the pan.
 Melt the remaining stick of butter and baste the turkey every hour.
 Continue cooking until the breast meat reaches 160°F internal temp.
 It should take about 20 minutes per pound.
+The USDA recommends cooking turkey to 165°F degrees, but because of the next step, there will be carryover cooking that will take the turkey into the zone.

 Remove the turkey from the grill and carefully place it in a brining bag.
 Set the bag on a towel in a cooler without ice for one hour.
 Save the drippings.